mattrussell2/15-docker/README.md

 2. ssh to the homework server (step 4 above) and navigate to your files.
 3. Open the files and verify that they have the correct contents.
 You can use the unix `cat`, `more`, or `less` commands to quickly peek at the files - or you can use `nano`, `emacs`, or `vim` for this - google how these are used.
 4. Once you've verified that the files are what you want, exit from the homework server.
 5. Run the command `pull-backup hwname`.
+6. The files will be downloaded into a folder named `hwname-backup`.

 ### .snapshot
 One of the nice features of the halligan server is the `.snapshot` directory.
 This directory contains 'snapshots' of all your work at various points in time.
 To see it